ROCm/omnitrace/docs/reference/development-guide.rst

 and either dynamically stores it in memory or writes it to a file depending on the value of ``OMNITRACE_USE_TEMPORARY_FILES``.
-This schema avoids all allocations in the signal handler, allows the data to grow dynamically, avoid potentially slow I/O within the signal handler, and also enables the capability of avoiding I/O altogether.
+This schema avoids all allocations in the signal handler, allows the data to grow dynamically, avoids potentially slow I/O within the signal handler, and also enables the capability of avoiding I/O altogether.
 The maximum number of samplers handled by each allocator is governed by the ``OMNITRACE_SAMPLING_ALLOCATOR_SIZE`` setting (the default is eight).
 Whenever an allocator